Numb11/Numb11/README.md

 ### Hi 👋,

-I am a third year undergraduate student studying a BSc course in Computer Science at Liverpool John Moores University.
+I am a graduate of a BSc (Hons) in Computer Science and looking to develop my portfolio through collaboration and perosnal proejcts.

-I'm currently focussing on my degree studies.

 [My LinkedIn](https://www.linkedin.com/in/joe-lyons-395373267/)